PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Migrate OneDrive across tenants.md

 <h2>Step 6: Connect to SPO Tenat</h2>
 Using SharePoint Online Management Shell connect to both source and target tenant.
 Make sure you open two Powershell sessions (two Powershell windows).
 Connect-SPOService cmdlet disconnects any previous existing session.
 If you attempt to run these cmdlets in a single window, the process will fail!

+<h2>Step 7: Run the trust commands</h2>
+On the source tenant, execute this command to initiate a trust request to the target tenant:
+Set-SPOCrossTenantRelationship -Scenario MnA -PartnerRole Target -PartnerCrossTenantHostUrl <TARGETCrossTenantHostUrl>

+On the target tenant, execute this command to initiate a trust request to the target tenant:
+Set-SPOCrossTenantRelationship -Scenario MnA -PartnerRole Source -PartnerCrossTenantHostUrl <SOURCECrossTenantHostUrl>